 David takes a look at the newest acquisition and refurbishment, Victoria Casino in Cork

-In 2019, Coastline Gaming acquired the Victoria Sporting Club in Cork.
+In 2019, Coastline Gaming acquired the Victoria Casino in Cork.
 The club is located next to the River Lee on St. Patrick’s Quay, part of Cork’s vibrant Victorian Quarter.

 It is affectionately known by locals as “The Vic” and has built a good reputation for its casino and pool tables.
 Although we’ll be changing the name above the door to Victoria Casino, I imagine that old habits die hard and most of the crew will still call it The Vic.